youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 # SFrame SDP RTP Key Management

-When SFrame is used with SDP and specifies RTP as the media transport, an additional key derivation step MUST be applied to produce a unique key per SSRC.
+When SFrame is used with SDP and specifies RTP as the media transport, an additional key derivation step MUST be applied to produce a unique key per SDP m= line using the SSRC.
 The resulting per SSRC stream key is used as the initial key in the session and the input to the SFrame `derive_key_salt` function.

-This derivation step starts with the initial `base_key` at the start of the session.
+This initial derivation step starts with the `base_key` of the session.
 Then, each SSRC stream involved in the SDP session, MUST perform this derivation step to produce the initial SFrame `ssrc_key` for that stream in the SDP session.
 This step is performed using HMAC-based Key Derivation Function (HKDF) {{!RFC5869}} as follows:

 ~~~